 Clinical Laboratory: At the center of our operation is the clinical laboratory, designed to accommodate large volumes of specimens while performing high-quality testing.

 Our client services division serves as the link between our clients and the core of our facility, the laboratory.
 This division ensures that all clients have the necessary supplies and equipment readily available to ensure uninterrupted collection and shipment of specimens.
-Client services staff assists submitters with specimen preparation and transport, test ordering, error correction, and result retrieval.
+Client services staff assist submitters with specimen preparation and transport, test ordering, and result retrieval, as well as handling any client concerns with services or results.
 They also provide assistance on using our automated system.